 Batch Rotate a Group of Images with Preview for Mac OS X

 This assumes your default image editor is set to Preview.
-If not, launch Preview separately and then drag the group of images into Preview to perform the same task.
+If not, you just need to launch Preview separately, and then drag the group of images you wish to rotate in bulk into the Preview Dock icon to perform the same task.

 This is undoubtedly the fastest way to batch rotate a variety of images of nearly any format at the same time in OS X, perhaps with the exception of the sips command line image modifier tool in Mac OS X, which can also perform image modifications from the terminal.
 Because the Terminal sips tool is command line based however, it’s generally reserved for more advanced use.
 Of course, sips and Preview can also be used to modify rotation or flip the orientation vertically or horizontally of a single picture file at a time as well.

 Preview is a fairly powerful app that is often underutilized for batch photo processing tasks, I use it frequently to batch rotate as described here, and also to batch resize images and perform bulk image file format conversions on groups of picture files for wallpaper posts and other purposes, making it an extremely valuable tool that is bundled with every Mac since the very earliest days of OS X. Preview is quick, lightweight, and much less demanding on resources than Photoshop or other heavier image editing apps for such tasks, you can be in and out of the app with your group modifications in just a few seconds.
 Happy image editing!